flyve-mdm/glpi-plugin/_posts/static/2017-11-15-installation.md

 The general steps to properly configure the whole infrastructure are:

-* install GLPI
+* Install GLPI
-* install FusionInventory and Flyve MDM plugin for GLPI
+* Install FusionInventory and Flyve MDM plugin for GLPI
-* configure Flyve MDM plugin for GLPI
+* Configure Flyve MDM plugin for GLPI
-* configure your DBMS
+* Configure your DBMS
 * Install and configure Mosquitto
 * Install and configure the web application